ImmacularIT/DebianAIServerSetup/04-ComfyUI/ComfyUI-Setup.md

 ### 5. Keep permissions persistant

 Unfortunately, Docker will revert the permissions back to "root:root" on the "(/var/lib)/docker" directory everytime it starts.
-A fix is needed to change the directory back to the desired permissions.
+A fix is needed to change the directory back to the desired permissions when this happens.

 Create the following servicefile: